 Cost-Efficient Alternative: Opt for a single, secure cloud with proper oversight and strong security.

-Backup tapes – or no backup.
 If you don’t have any kind of secure backup, all of your data is at risk from something as simple as a hard-drive crash.
 A power surge.
 An angry employee with access to your data.
 A busted pipe.
 A Faulty sprinkler system.
 Without backup, there are too many variables and your data can be wiped out for good.
-Backup tapes aren’t much better; they are just as easily destroyed, damaged or stolen as any computer equipment.
+Backup tapes aren’t much better; they are just as easily destroyed, damaged or stolen as any other computer equipment.